 Let us now re-write the governing equations \eqref{eq:C1p}, \eqref{eq:C0p}, \eqref{eq:room}, and \eqref{eq:plenum} in non-dimensional form by introducing the following variables:

-Physically, $\tau$ is a dimensionless time based on the filling time scale associated with the plenum (in terms of its volume $V_{1}$ and the AHU supply volume flux $q$), $\varepsilon$ represents the ratio of the plenum and room volumes and $\zeta$ is the ratio of the rates of room-plenum re-circulation and ambient fresh air introduction, and $f_0$ is the dimensionless forcing.
+Physically, $\tau$ is a dimensionless time based on the filling time scale associated with the plenum (in terms of its volume $V_{1}$ and the AHU supply volume flux $q$), $\varepsilon$ represents the ratio of the plenum and room volumes, $\zeta$ is the ratio of the rates of room-plenum re-circulation and ambient fresh air introduction, and $f_0$ is the dimensionless forcing.

-We further make the assumption that the volume of the FCUs and ceiling buffer zone are much smaller than the plenum volume, i.e.\ $V_1'/V_1 \ll 1$ and $V_0'/V_1 \ll 1$.
-In physical terms, storage of CO$_2$ in the FCU and ceiling buffer zone, accounting for the time derivative in \eqref{eq:C1p}-\eqref{eq:C0p} is therefore assumed to be unimportant, such that \eqref{eq:C1p} and \eqref{eq:C0p} give explicit algebraic expressions relating $C_0'$ and $C_1'$ to $\gamma_0$, $\gamma_1$, $q$ and $q'$.
+We further assume that the FCUs and ceiling buffer zone volume are much smaller than the plenum volume, i.e.\ $V_1'/V_1 \ll 1$ and $V_0'/V_1 \ll 1$.
+In physical terms, storage of CO$_2$ in the FCU and ceiling buffer zone, represented by the time derivative in \eqref{eq:C1p}-\eqref{eq:C0p}, is therefore assumed to be unimportant, such that \eqref{eq:C1p} and \eqref{eq:C0p} give explicit algebraic expressions relating $C_0'$ and $C_1'$ to $\gamma_0$, $\gamma_1$, $q$ and $q'$.

 Under these assumptions, the resulting non-dimensionalised equations are

 We can express the system (\ref{eq:room_a}) and (\ref{eq:plenum_a}) in the form